Cat pee and that unwelcoming stinking carpeted floor is a never-ending problem for many cat owners.

 Choosing the Right Kilz Product for Your Project

-IMO, choosing the right primer paint for your DIY project is the first step towards success.
+IMO choosing the right primer paint for your DIY project is the first step toward success.

-Worry not, as you can always start by analyzing the type of surface you are applying the primer paint on.
+Worry not, as you can always start by analyzing the type of surface on which you are applying the primer paint.

 1- KILZ 2® All-Purpose Primer